 Take out the dough and let it soften so it's malleable but still cold.
 Smooth down the cracks at the edges.

 On a lightly floured surface, roll it into a 14-inch circle with ⅛-inch thickness.
-Dust the excess flour from both sides with a dry pastry brush.
+Dust the excess flour from both sides.

 Brush the melted butter over the apples and onto the dough edge.